JJ/nova-mlops/README.md

 ## How to run this

-Most tasks that are included in workflows are also in the top-level Makefile
+Most tasks that are included in workflows are also in the top-level `Makefile`

-> Should be all of them, although at a certain point they can be out of sync
+> Should be all of them, although at a certain point they can be out of sync.

 But there are a few tools that you should have installed in your system

-* Perl, preferably installed via `perlbrew`, includinc `cpanm
+* Perl, preferably installed via `perlbrew`, including `cpanm`
 * R

 ## LICENSE